 The Gazebo on the lawn of the Helen Day Art Center/Stowe Free Library is the setting for another outdoor concert series.
 While smaller than the Music in the Meadow concerts, it’s just as entertaining.
 Stowe Community Church is available as an alternate concert site in the event of inclement weather for the Gazebo performances.

-- Nina Sklar Quartet
+- Nina Sklar Quartet, jazz quartet

 - Dr. Zsa’s Powdered Zydeco Band